-Although we reported net income of \$96.1 million and \$97.7 million for the three and six months ended June 30, 2021 and \$111.8 million for the year ended December 31, 2020, we may not be able to maintain or increase profitability on a quarterly or annual basis, and we are unable to predict the extent of future profits or losses.
+Although we reported net income of \$38.2 million and \$135.9 million for the three and nine months ended September 30, 2021 and \$111.8 million for the year ended December 31, 2020, we may not be able to maintain or increase profitability on a quarterly or annual basis, and we are unable to predict the extent of future profits or losses.
 The amount of our net profits or losses will depend, in part, on: the level of sales of CABOMETYX and COMETRIQ in the U.S.; our achievement of clinical, regulatory and commercial milestones, if any, under our collaboration agreements; the amount of royalties from sales of CABOMETYX and COMETRIQ outside of the U.S. under our collaboration agreements; other collaboration revenues; and the level of our expenses, including those associated with our extensive drug discovery, clinical development, business development and commercialization activities, both for the cabozantinib franchise and our earlier-stage product candidates.
-For example, we reported a net loss for the quarter ended September 30, 2020, primarily due to substantial increases in clinical trial costs, license and other collaboration costs, and personnel expenses relative to the prior fiscal quarters, and it is possible that we may experience net losses in future fiscal quarters or fiscal quarters or given years, whether due to increases in costs and expenses or otherwise.
-We expect to continue to spend substantial amounts to fund the continue development of the cabozantinib franchise for additional indications and the commercialization of our approved products.
+For example, we reported a net loss for the quarter ended September 30, 2020, primarily due to substantial increases in clinical trial costs, license and other collaboration costs, and personnel expenses relative to the prior fiscal quarters, and it is possible that we may experience net losses in future fiscal quarters or fiscal years, whether due to increases in costs and expenses or otherwise.
+We expect to continue to spend substantial amounts to fund the continued development of the cabozantinib franchise for additional indications and the commercialization of our approved products.
 In addition, we intend to continue to expand our oncology product pipeline through our drug discovery efforts, including research collaborations, in-licensing arrangements and other business development activities that align with our oncology drug development, regulatory and commercial expertise, which efforts could involve substantial costs.
 To offset these costs in the future, we will need to generate substantial revenues.
-If these costs exceed our current expectations, or we fail to achieve anticipated revenue targets, the market value of our common stock may decline.
+If these costs exceed our current expectations, or we f